Chronic

 Hysterectomy

-There's long been a concern, at least among many women, about
+There's long been a concern, at least among

-times as many as Swedish women.
+women and four times as many as Swedish women.

 The surgery is commonly used to treat persistent vaginal bleeding